shamba-admin/shamba/shamba/README.md

 ### UI version

 The SHAMBA model can be run as a client-server application using the `shamba/server` and `shamba/client` directories.
-The server is a FastAPI application that runs the model and returns the results.
-The client is a Preact application that is built using [Esbuild](https://esbuild.github.io/).
+The server is a _FastAPI_ application that runs the model and returns the results.
+The client is a [Preact](https://preactjs.com/) application that is built using [Esbuild](https://esbuild.github.io/).
 The client is used to display the results of the model in a web browser.

-#### Run the Client
+#### Produce Static Files

+The purpose of the client code is to produce static files, i.e. JavaScript and CSS, that are then injected into the _server_ code. _FastAPI_ then serves these static files to browser clients.

-See [the client README.md](shamba/client/README.md) for instructions on how to run the client.
+See [the client README.md](shamba/client/README.md) for instructions on how to create the static files.

 #### Run the Server